Beatrice de Cardi

 Beatrice Eileen de Cardi, OBE, FSA, FBA (5 June 1914 – 5 July 2016) was a British archaeologist, specializing in the study of the Persian Gulf and the Baluchistan region of Pakistan.
 She was president of the British Foundation for the Study of Arabia, and she was Secretary of the Council for British Archaeology from 1949 to 1973.
 At the end of her career, she was the world's oldest practising archaeologist.

-Early life
+Early life and education

 De Cardi was born in London on 5 June 1914, the second daughter of a Corsican father, Edwin de Cardi, and an American mother, Christine Berbette Wurfflein.
 She was educated at St Paul's Girls' School, although her schooling was interrupted by ill health.
 From 1933 to 1935 she studied history, Latin and economics at University College London.
 She also studied archaeology, under the prominent archaeologist Sir Mortimer Wheeler.
+She graduated with a Bachelor of Arts (BA) degree.